tonio-lora/scenario-based-labs/Retail/FAQ.md

 ##  Why does the script do a hard stop for user input?

-Unfotunately, not everything in Azure is fully automatable.
+Unfortunately, not everything in Azure can be automated.
 Certain resources such as Azure Functions and Azure Databricks require user intervention in order to reach the maximum automation level available.

-The deployment script pushes the limits for full automation of a demo envrionment.
+The deployment script pushes the limits for full automation of a demo environment.
 Feel free to take and use in your own deployment scripts!